lgmorand/workshop-aca/_entries/03-05 scaling.md

 We can confirm that autoscaling created one replica per request (with around 20 requests in parallel), but the scaling out never went above five replicas due to the max limit defined in the revision.

-Close Vegeta and any browser tab which displays the Reddog application, and within few minutes, you should be able to observe that UI container App scales down automatically to one replica because it is not overused anymore.
+Close Vegeta and any browser tab which displays the Reddog application, and within few minutes, you should be able to observe that UI container App scales down automatically to one replica (the minimum you set previously) because it is not overused anymore.